Protect Your Computer with This One Simple Trick

 A Microsoft Vulnerabilities Report from British security firm Avecto, released in February 2017, was clear:"93 percent of Windows 10 vulnerabilities could be mitigated by removing admin rights ... including 100 percent of the vulnerabilities affecting the latest browser, Edge."

 We don't have similar numbers to cite for Macs, but Mac antivirus maker Intego recommends using limited or "standard" accounts on Macs for the same reasons.

 How to create limited accounts

-Microsoft and Apple used to set up each user with administrator accounts by default.
+Microsoft and Apple used to set up each new user with administrator accounts by default.
 But in fact, you need only one admin account per machine — and every user should have a limited account for daily use.

 You'll need to be using an administrator account to do this, but the steps in each current version of Windows are similar.

 In Windows 7, go to Start --> Control Panel --> Add or Remove User Accounts, or User Accounts --> Create a New Account.
 Type in the desired username, select the Standard User button and click Create Account.
 Then click Create Password and enter the desired password.

 In Windows 8 or 8.1, tap the Windows key and I key at the same time to bring up the Settings menu.
 Select Control Panel, then either Add or Remove User Accounts or User Accounts depending on your Control Panel viewing options.
 Select Create a New Account.
 Type in the desired username, select the Standard User button and click Create Account.
 Then click Create Password and enter the desired password.